Skip to content

 01 - Development

-Every now and then, a new feature gives UTM users some hope again.
-But actually, they have been looking for a recipe for a long time to make the XG palatable to the loyal followers without losing them to another manufacturer.
-As a former UTM user, however, I know that you’re not so quick to switch systems unless you really have to.
-So as long as the UTM is not finally discontinued, there is simply no reason for the majority to switch.
+From time to time, UTM users are given a little hope with a new feature.
+But in reality, Sophos has long been looking for a way to make the XG appealing to loyal followers without losing them to another manufacturer.
+As a former UTM user, however, I know that you do not switch systems quickly unless you really have to.
+So, as long as the UTM is not officially discontinued, there is simply no reason for the majority to switch.

 02 - Hardware